The Journey

 Our Pursuit.

-We want to be happy.
-We wish to feel fulfilled in our labors, supported by others and at ease in our environments.
-We, as individuals, must have a vested interest in our own well-being so we may leverage our own personal empowerment to assist others in theirs.
+Most fundamentally, we wish to be fulfilled in our labors, supported by others and at ease in our environments.
+To achieve this, we must first have a vested interest in our own well-being so we may leverage our personal empowerment to assist others in theirs.
+At the most basic level, it is up to us—as individuals, organizations and members of small communities—to clearly define our aims and pursue those aims alongside others who value the same.

 Our Reality.